Indigenous Perspectives: New Diseases on Turtle Island

 Shawna Duncan, Story Writer and Artist

 I hope you enjoyed the stories and they helped you to learn more about immunization.
 I’m a Cree and English Kokum, Grandma, with four grand babies and four children.
 My late spouse was Indigenous, Wolof, from Senegal.
-My immediate and extended family is from different Nations, living in urban and rural communities.
+My family and friends are from different Nations, living in urban and rural communities.
 This is how I gather my stories.
 I re-imagine my family, friends and different experiences in the stories.
 I went to University for a lot of years while my kids were growing up, and I have two undergraduate degrees and a master’s degree.
-I am an artist, graphic recorder, instructor, curriculum/program developer, and Indigenous cultural safety facilitator.
+I’m an artist, graphic recorder, instructor, curriculum/program developer, and Indigenous cultural safety facilitator.
 In my free time, I love to canoe, do strength and conditioning training, and jiu jitsu.

 Elder Glida Morgan